BersisSe/feather/README.md

 ## Why Feather?

 - **Middleware-First Architecture**
-  Everything is a middleware — route handlers, auth, logging, error handling — all composable and clean.
+  Everything is a middleware — route handlers, auth, logging — all composable and clean.

-- **Lightweight and Fast**
-  Feather uses traditional threads instead of async, avoiding the overhead and complexity of Rust’s async model.

 - **Easy State Management Using Context**
-  In the recent version Feather implemented the Context API that allows it have easy state managment without the use of Extractors/Macros
+  In the recent versions Feather, implemented the Context API that makes it very easy manage state without the use of Extractors/Macros

 - **Developer Experience First**
-  Feather’s API is minimal, ergonomic, and readable — no lifetimes, no `.await`,
+  Feather’s API is minimal, ergonomic, and readable

 - **Modular and Extensible**
-  Build the framework you want with plug-and-play middleware, simple traits, and clear primitives.
+  Feather is designed to Modular, only select the features you need and use the.
+What you don't use you don't pay

 - **Great Tooling Out Of the Box**
-  With the use of the [Feather-CLI](https://github.com/BersisSe/feather-cli/tree/main) Creating API's and Web Servers Become a Breeze.
+  With the use of the [Feather-CLI](https://github.com/BersisSe/feather-cli/tree/main) Creating API's and Web Servers become a _Breeze_.
 ---

 ## Getting Started